canonical/tdx/README.md

 This tech preview of Intel TDX on Ubuntu provides base host OS, guest OS, and remote attestation functionalities.
 Two Ubuntu releases are currently supported for base host OS and guest OS:
-* Ubuntu Plucky 25.04 with bounce buffer support for NVIDIA H100 Tensor Core GPU
+* Ubuntu Plucky 25.04 with shared device pass-through support for NVIDIA H100 Tensor Core GPU
 * Ubuntu Noble 24.04 LTS

 Follow these instructions to set up the Intel TDX host, create a TD, boot the TD, and attest the integrity of the TD's execution environment.